manuelarte/manuelarte-validation/README.md

 # Prerequisites

 - Java8 or above
-- Spring Data MongoDB
+- Spring Data

 # Features

 ## Exists Constraint

-This constraint can be used to check in a controller if the document exists before executing the method
+This constraint can be used to check in a controller if the entity exists before executing the method

 ### Prerequisites

 - The constraint validations need to be executed, for example annotating your Controller with @Validated
+- The entity/document that is going to be checked needs to have a Repository.

 ### Example